AlfredA93/pf-api/README.md

 - [Acknowledgements](#acknow)

 # Overall Project Goals <a name="overall"></a>
+PhotoFootprint's overall goal is to help bring awareness to Eco friendly methods of transportation, allowing the community to share their own experiences easily and simply on the application.
+User's can upload posts which can be liked, bookmarked (saved) and commented on.
+User's can follow other user's to stay upto date with their friends and favourite travellers.
+The application will have a fully CRUD functional API with frontend that serves the API JSON data in a user friendly manner.
 # Frontend <a name="frontend"></a>

 ## Design <a name="design"></a>

 ### Agile <a name="agile"></a>
+I approached this project with an agile philosophy, applying the tools that GitHub offers to support this project.
+I set up a [PhotoFootprint GitHub Project](https://github.com/users/AlfredA93/projects/6), alongwith [Milestones](https://github.com/AlfredA93/pf-api/milestones) to help categorise the parts of the application that needed fulfilling.
+I applied labels of 'Could Have', 'Should Have' and 'Must Have' to give priority to the User Stories and Tasks needed to be fulfilled.
+For the frontend I implemented User Stories which are referenced [below.](#user-stories)

 ### Project Goal <a name="project-fe"></a>
+The goal within the frontend part of this project is to create a frontend React application that enables users to share content within a photobased social media platform.
+The platform should request and respond to the backend API handling the JSON data it receives which is then presented in a user friendly manner.
+Users can add/edit and/or delete posts, comments, likes, bookmarks.
+Users can create and edit their account.
+Users can also fill in a form to contact the PhotoFootprint Team through simple form.

 ### Scope <a name="scope-fe"></a>
+Our scope for this project is small and aims to cover the basic functionality of what a social media application needs, this is due to having a short timeframe to meet the deadline for this project.
+The project would be further developed upon post-production.

+The whole project needed to be fulfilled within 19 days, therefore the API would need to be finished within 5-6 days (realistically), to allow more time spent on the frontend React app (8-9 days), allowing a minimum of 3-4 days for README documentation to be fulfilled at the end.
+Taking this into account,  I applied labels of 'Could Have', 'Should Have' and 'Must Have' to give priority to the tasks set out in the [PhotoFootprint GitHub Project](https://github.com/users/AlfredA93/projects/6).

 ### Structure <a name="structure-fe"></a>